 One of the first things you should do in preparing for your study abroad experience is obtain a passport.
 If you do not currently have a passport that is valid at least six months after your program abroad ends, you must apply for or renew your passport immediately.
-It can take from four to six weeks or more, and student visas cannot be issued without a valid passport.
+It can take from ten to twelve weeks or more, (four to six weeks if expedited) and student visas cannot be issued without a valid passport.

 New passports cost $145 (including processing fee), and if you are renewing your passport, the cost is $110 (if you qualify to renew by mail).